 Sleep masks are more than beauty essentials.
 These small yet effective relaxation tools can help you get the light-free, restful sleep you deserve.
-This project is a three-in-one winner: quick and easy as part of our Fast Fridays series, an excellent ScrapBusters option, and a great gift idea for Mother’s Day, which will be here before you know it!
+This project is a three-in-one winner: quick and easy as part of our Fast Fridays series, an excellent ScrapBusters option, and a great gift idea!
 Our masks combine pretty quilting cotton on the outside, with a sweet ruffle, and soothing Mulberry Silk Charmeuse on the inside.

 Both polyester satin silk and natural silk reduce pulling on the delicate skin around the eyes, diminishing any crease wrinkles that might occur when sleeping.
 Either option will work just fine for this project.
 However, because silk is a natural protein, it is recommended as the best alternative for masks and/or pillowcases that come into direct contact with your skin.
 And, for folks with allergies, natural silk is also hypoallergenic and resistant to mold, mildew, fungus, and dust mites.
 Natural silk is, of course, more expensive than satin, but you need such a small amount for these sleep masks that the extra investment is minimal.

-What do Mothers request more often for Mother’s Day than anything else?
+What is one of the most requested gifts?
 Uninterrupted sleep!
-Almost everyone is somewhat sleep-deprived, but busy moms top the list.
+Almost everyone is somewhat sleep-deprived.
 A beautiful sleep mask is a great gift idea!

 Sewing Tools You Need

 - Quarter Inch Seam foot; optional but helpful as the Seam allowances are all ¼”

 Fabric and Other Supplies

 - Scraps or ¼ yard of 44″+ wide quilting weight cotton for the mask front and the ruffle